An innovative app created to help adolescents with chronic gastrointestinal disorders identify the food triggers causing their pain.

 6. The X Factor: What is different about your project compared to other programs or solutions already out there?

 As of right now, patients are asked to log their food intake in journals, however it is the twenty-first century, and people can not lug around a journal with them everywhere.
-Journals also take a lot of work to try and identify a trigger.
-They are not accurate and convenient for adolescents today, which is why they turn to the app store.
+Journals are inaccurate and inconvenient to try and identify a food trigger.
+This is why patients turn to the app store.
 However, there are no apps that have what G.I.
-SPY has to offer, targeted towards a younger audience.
+SPY has to offer, and targeted towards a younger audience.
 G.I.
-SPY is a visual app that records food, pain, bowel movements, and medications, and identifies triggers in less than three months, compared to 1-2 years.
+SPY is a visual app that records food, pain, bowel movements, and medications, and identifies triggers in less than three months, compared to one to two years with stressful elimination diets.

 7. Impact: How has your project made a difference so far?